sevonj/noisemachine/README.md

 # Synthesizer design

 Plan for a computer controlled analog polysynth.
 This project is in very early steps.
 The design is ~~mostly stolen from~~ slightly inspired by the Prophet-5 synthesizer.
-Of all the fields involved, analog circuitry is the one I'm least experienced with, so this borrows heavily from designs made by other people.
+Of all the fields involved, analog circuitry is the one I'm least experienced with, so this borrows from designs made by other people.

 The plan is to design a voice unit that be commanded by a Raspberry Pi, or such.
 The self contained design should make it easy to make changes to the voice unit or control without having to consider the other side too much.

-Notable credits:
+Notable credits and resources:
 - Great explanation on the 3340 VCO: https://electricdruid.net/cem3340-vco-voltage-controlled-oscillator-designs/
-- I jacked many resistor values for a 12v design from here: https://www.skullandcircuits.com/the-oscillator-one/?v=d3dcf429c679
+- I borrowed some resistor values for a 12 V design from here: https://www.skullandcircuits.com/the-oscillator-one/?v=d3dcf429c679
 - https://cabintechglobal.com/tune3340
-- https://www.youtube.com/watch?v=4Kz8YopLTCQ My original inspiration.
-After that came out I built what's probably the world's jankiest monosynth.

 ## Voice unit design:
 Mostly following the Prophet-5 design.
 I'm planning to implement, envelopes, and such programmatically in the microcontroller.
 The only input to the module would be the I2C bus.
 VCO A uses pulse and saw outputs.
 VCO B uses the tri output as well.
 Uses 16-pin eurorack power connector.
 Maybe I can even repurpose the unused gate/CV pins for i2C?